pranavwaikar/movie-management-system-ruby/README.md

 - The design schema is - model - view - controller.
 - The model is based on repository pattern.
 - The model imitates feature like table, primary and foregin keys, automatic ID assignment.
+- Check the ER diagram in the docs folder for DB design.
 - The controller uses model to add business logic over models.
 - The view uses controllers to facilitate business tranasactions.
 - The logger stores all the statements plus provide features like colorized printing.